 Exactly!
 None!
-There is absolutely no point of sending emails to your audience if they’re just going to ignore them and send them to their virtual trash can.
-Therefore, you need to track how many of your emails are being opened and what it is that makes your audience open them.
-Tracking the analytics of your email campaign is going to help you determine what you’re doing wrong, as well as what you’re doing right.
-With insight into that information, you will be able to improve your email campaign to get more emails opened.
+There is rather no point of sending emails to your audience if they’re going to ignore and virtually trash them.
+Therefore, you need to track how many of your emails are being opened.
+Additionally, try to find out what it is that makes your audience open them.
+Tracking the analytics of your email campaign will help you determine what you’re doing wrong, and what you’re doing right.
+With insight into that information, you will be able to improve your email campaign.
+Consequently, the audience will open more of your emails.

 But, what is it that makes your audience not want to open your emails?
 Well, it’s the first thing that they see when they receive your email, which is the subject line.
-Therefore, email subject lines are a crucial part of your campaign that determines whether your emails are going to get opened.
+Therefore, email subject lines are a crucial part of your campaign.
+Moreover, it determines whether your audience is going to open your emails.
 If your subject line is bad, there is going to be no interaction between you and your audience, which leads to negative results in the end.

 Firstly, in order to get clicks, your email subject line should be focused on the benefits of the reader instead of your own benefits.
 For example, if you’re marketing an e-book related to video editing, you want your subject line to sound something like “Learn how to edit videos like a professional” instead of something like “Buy my video editing e-book today”.